kwak-labs/.github/profile/README.md

 # kwak
-kwak is a Cosmos validator, and a development team.
-Who builds for the community
+kwak is a Cosmos validator, and a development team

 # Contributions
 ## kwak-tax  (Open source Soon)